Holographic dissipation prefers the Landau over the Keldysh form

-where the asterisk denotes the complex conjugation.
-In what follows, we set $L_{AdS}=1$.
+In our holographic simulations, we set $L_{AdS}=1$.
 In addition, for simplicity but without loss of generality, we take $m^2=-2$.
 With the choice of the axial gauge $A_z=0$, the above equations of motion can be decomposed into the constraint equation

 and the evolution equations